Kitware/VolView/docs/toolbar.md

 ## Layout

 Use the layout button to choose between window arrangements.
-As in all things, if you have a particular layout that you would like to see added, please make a feature request on our [issue tracker](https://github.com/Kitware/VolView/issues).
+Each view can display a different dataset.
+Use the view type switcher dropdown in each view to change between 2D slice, 3D volume, or oblique views.
+Double-click a view to maximize it.

 ![Layout](./assets/07-volview-layout-notes.jpg)